 Memorize Key Conversions

 Memorizing a few key conversions can speed up your calculations significantly.
-For example, knowing that 36 inches equals 3 feet, 60 inches equals 5 feet, and 72 inches equals 6 feet can serve as quick reference points.
+That said, for example, knowing that 36 inches equals 3 feet, 60 inches equals 5 feet, and 72 inches equals 6 feet can serve as quick reference points.
 These benchmarks can help you estimate and convert other measurements more efficiently.

 Use a Calculator or App